-Level 3 Appeal: A judge who works for the federal government will review your appeal and give you an answer.
-This judge is called an "administrative law judge."
+Level 3 Appeal: A judge (called an administrative law judge) or an attorney adjudicator who works for the federal government will review your appeal and give you an answer.

-- If the administrative law judge says yes to your appeal, the appeals process may or may not be over.
+- If the administrative law judge or attorney adjudicator says yes to your appeal, the appeals process may or may not be over.
 We will decide whether to appeal this decision to Level 4.
-Unlike a decision at Level 2 (Independent Review Organization), we have the right to appeal a Level 3 decision that is favorable to you. - If we decide not to appeal the decision, we must authorize or provide you with the service within 60 calendar days after receiving the judge's decision. - If we decide to appeal the decision, we will send you a copy of the Level 4 Appeal request with any accompanying documents.
-We may wait for the Level 4 Appeal decision before authorizing or providing the service in dispute. - If the administrative law judge says no to your appeal, the appeals process may or may not be over. - If you decide to accept this decision that turns down your appeal, the appeals process is over.

-• If you do not want to accept the decision, you can continue to the next level of the review process.
-If the administrative law judge says no to your appeal, the notice you get will tell you what to do next if you choose to continue with your appeal.
+Unlike a decision at Level 2 (Independent Review Organization), we have the right to appeal a Level 3 decision that is favorable to you. - If we decide not to appeal the decision, we must authorize or provide you with the service within 60 calendar days after receiving the administrative law judge's or attorney adjudicator's decision. - If we decide to appeal the decision, we will send you a copy of the Level 4 Appeal request with any accompanying documents.
+We may wait for the Level 4 Appeal decision before authorizing or providing the service in dispute. - If the administrative law judge or attorney adjudicator says no to your appeal, the appeals process may or may not be over. - If you decide to accept this decision that turns down your appeal, the appeals process is over. - If you do not want to accept the decision, you can continue to the next level of the review process.
+If the administrative law judge or attorney adjudicator says no to your appeal, the notice you get will tell you what to do next if you choose to continue with your appeal.

-Level 4 Appeal: The Appeals Council will review your appeal and give you an answer.
-The Appeals Council works for the federal government.
+Level 4 Appeal: The Medicare Appeals Council (Council) will review your appeal and give you an answer.
+The Council is part of the federal government.

-- If the answer is yes, or if the Appeals Council denies our request to review a favorable Level 3 Appeal decision, the appeals process may or may not be over.
+- If the answer is yes, or if the Council denies our request to review a favorable Level 3 Appeal decision, the appeals process may or may not be over.
 We will decide whether to appeal this decision to Level 5.
-Unlike a decision at Level 2 (Independent Review Organization), we have the right to appeal a Level 4 decision that is favorable to you. - If we decide not to appeal the decision, we must authorize or provide you with the service within 60 calendar days after receiving the Appeals Council's decision. - If we decide to appeal the decision, we will let you know in writing. - If the answer is no or if the Appeals Council denies the review request, the appeals process may or may not be over. - If you decide to accept this decision that turns down your appeal, the appeals process is over. - If you do not want to accept the decision, you might be able to continue to the next level of the review process.
-If the Appeals Council says no to your appeal, the notice you get will tell you whether the rules allow you to go on to a Level 5 Appeal.
+Unlike a decision at Level 2 (Independent Review Organization), we have the right to appeal a Level 4 decision that is favorable to you. - If we decide not to appeal the decision, we must authorize or provide you with the service within 60 calendar days after receiving the Council's decision. - If we decide to appeal the decision, we will let you know in writing. - If the answer is no or if the Council denies the review request, the appeals process may or may not be over. - If you decide to accept this decision that turns down your appeal, the appeals process is over. - If you do not want to accept the decision, you might be able to continue to the next level of the review process.
+If the Council says no to your appeal, the notice you get will tell you whether the rules allow you to go on to a Level 5 Appeal.
 If the rules allow you to go on, the written notice will also tell you whom to contact and what to do next if you choose to continue with your appeal.